GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 The oxd-server is designed to work as a standalone service daemon via sockets.
 By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured by your OpenID Connect Provider (OP).

-With the oxd-https-extension installed, web apps can connect to oxd via HTTPS, enabling you to host one central oxd service for all your web applications.
-Using the oxd-https-extension will result in less maintenance and easier upgrades.
+If you want web apps to connect to oxd via HTTPS, you can start the oxd-https-extension.
+This will enable you to host one central oxd service for all your web applications, resulting in less maintenance and easier upgrades.

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby, Perl, C#, and Go.